bio-tools/biotoolsDocs/hangouts.rst

    - ECCB/ISMB (July 2017)
    - DKBC (Aug 2017)
    - Other events?
-HH will manage the list and bridge to DK-ELIXIR to ensure proper outreach/advertisement + budgetting + ELIXIR 'booth'-ware logistics.
+HH can manage the list and bridge to DK-ELIXIR to ensure proper outreach/advertisement + budgetting + ELIXIR 'booth'-ware logistics with HUB.

 6) **KPIs** : Track status of key performance indicators from https://bio.tools/stats.